 Peak Design Travel Tripod Areas of Use

 Because it’s a more expensive travel tripod, it may not be the first pick for beginner photographers.
-Suppose you’re starting out experimenting with photography.
-In that case, there are plenty of other adequate and cheaper lightweight aluminum or carbon fiber blend tripods you can try out before deciding whether you’re ready to make a more serious photography equipment investment.
+There are plenty of other adequate and cheaper lightweight aluminum or carbon fiber blend tripods you can try out before deciding whether you’re ready to make a more serious photography equipment investment.
+If you already have some experience with photography and are annoyed with how cumbersome all your camera equipment is, then this is the tripod for you.

-It’s still possible to take videos straight on, or you can purchase a separate adapter if you like the other qualities of the Peak Design but want to achieve a fluid range in motion while shooting videos.
+It’s not great for videographers though.
+The Peak Design lacks a fluid head, which is much better for taking videos since you can smoothly pan from one direction to another.
+It’s still possible to take videos straight on, or you can purchase a separate adapter if you like the other qualities of the Peak Design but want to achieve a fluid range of motion while shooting videos.

 Cost vs. Function of the Peak Design Travel Tripod